HemantNegi/jquery.sumoselect/README.md

 ##Forking
-If you find that you need a feature that SumoSelect does not currently support, either let me know via the SelectBoxIt issue tracker, or fork SumoSelect on Github and easily extend SumoSelect to create your own widget!
+If you find that you need a feature that SumoSelect does not currently support, either let me know via the SumoSelect issue tracker, or fork SumoSelect on Github and easily extend SumoSelect to create your own widget!

 ##Usage